roseengineering/csgstep/README.md

 **returns** a new Solid object

 <code>Solid.<b>helix\_extrude</b>(self, r, h, pitch, center=False)</code>
-Helix extrude this 2D face by a given radius, height and pitch.
+Helix extrude this 2D face by the given radius, height and pitch.
 **radius** the radius of the helix
 **height** the height of the helix
 **pitch** the pitch of the helix